-2saw a return to more normal financial activity as fundraising and grants returned to normal.
+2022 saw a return to more normal financial activity as fundraising and grants returned to normal.
 KYC was able to offer its programs for the year without serious interruption.
 The basketball court was completed with a grant of $4,000 form the Municipality of North Grenville and we continued to receive support from the United Way of Leeds & Grenville without whom we would be seriously disadvantaged.